 MFP Enhances Opportunities to Live Independently and Age with Dignity

 Medicaid requires states to provide care in nursing homes, but HCBS is optional.
 MFP incentivizes investment in HCBS by providing federal funding for transitional services for individuals who wish to leave a nursing home or other institution.
-Thanks to MFP, over 75,000 seniors and people with chronic conditions and disabilities and have transitioned back into the community through 2015.
+Thanks to MFP, over 88,000 seniors and people with chronic conditions and disabilities have voluntarily transitioned back into their communities.

 States Save with Money Follows the Person

-Providing long term care in the home costs less than institutional care.
-Average monthly expenses for MFP participants declined by $1,840 (23 percent) in the first year after transitioning from a nursing home to HCBS.
+Providing long-term care in the home costs less than institutional care.
+Average monthly expenses for MFP participants declined by almost 25 percent in the first year after transitioning from a nursing home to HCBS.
 CMS also found that MFP participants are less likely to be readmitted to institutional care than other beneficiaries who transitioned but did not participate in the program.